-The Water and Sewerage Authority (WASA) is considered the Implementing Agency/Client for this Project.
+The Water and Sewerage Authority (WASA) is considered the Co-Executing Agency/Client for this Project.
 The Water and Sewerage Authority (WASA) is a state-owned utility mandated by the Water and Sewerage Authority Act of 1965 to manage the water and sewerage sector of Trinidad and Tobago.
 WASA is responsible for the development and control of water supply and sewerage facilities in Trinidad and Tobago and promoting the conservation and proper use of water resources.
 WASA is intended to support the Project in an advisory role as WASA will have the experience and expertise in the water sector.

-A firm will be retained in a contractual capacity in accordance with a specific Terms of Reference, approved tender and contractual procedure and shall perform as MPU's representative during the construction works - NIPDEC & NIDCO have been approached to fulfil this role.
-The NIPDEC & NIDCO will:
+A firm will be retained in a contractual capacity in accordance with a specific Terms of Reference and approved tender and contractual procedure and shall perform as MPU's representative during the construction works - a Special Purpose Company (SPC).
+The SPC will:

-Develop technical specifications and author technical memorandums and manuals to clarify and enhance the Contractor Control Plans recommendations or requirements to the Contractor;

-- Review Method Statements, including technical drawings and specifications for performance of special crossings works generated by the Contractor. - Coordinates with the Contractor on proposed protection, stabilization, restoration, or revegetation efforts (e.g., erosion-control structures, water-body crossings, slope stabilization, seeding plans, etc.); - Prepare E&S components for the periodic reports; - Meet with local authorities to find cause and resolution of risks and/or damages to communities. - Manage all sub consultants and contractors on the project team, directing the flow of information between the Contractors, MPU/PEU and WASA; - Oversee/monitor the Contractor's management of the environmental, health and safety aspects of its work activities on a regular, on-going basis; - Ensure that he has sufficient and competent resources to perform duties and responsibilities.
+- Develop technical specifications and author technical memorandums and manuals to clarify and enhance the Contractor Control Plans recommendations or requirements to CONTRACTOR; - Review Method Statements, including technical drawings and specifications for performance of special crossings works generated by CONTRACTOR. - Coordinates with CONTRACTOR on proposed protection, stabilization, restoration, or revegetation efforts (e.g., erosion-control structures, water-body crossings, slope stabilization, seeding plans, etc.); - Prepare E&S components for the periodic reports; - Meet with local authorities to find cause and resolution of risks and/or damages to communities. - Manage all sub consultants and contractors on the project team, directing the flow of information between the Contractors, MPU/PEU and WASA; - Oversee/monitor the Contractor's management of the environmental, health and safety aspects of its work activities on a regular, on-going basis; - Ensure that he has sufficient and competent resources to perform duties and responsibilities.